eic/tutorial-developing-benchmarks/_episodes/02-first_benchmark.md

 ![Check running on GitHub]({{ page.root }}/fig/github_running_check.png)

 Click "Details", it will take you to eicweb GitLab instance.
 The pipeline will show all the existing jobs.
+Physics benchmark pipelines are viewable [here](https://eicweb.phy.anl.gov/EIC/benchmarks/physics_benchmarks/-/pipelines) and detector benchmark pipleines are viewable [here](https://eicweb.phy.anl.gov/EIC/benchmarks/detector_benchmarks/-/pipelines).
 You should be able to see your new jobs.
 Each stage of the pipeline shown here corresponds to a rule in the `config.yml`:

 ![Check running on eicweb]({{ page.root }}/fig/configToPipelines.png)